raj-rao-rr/BBG-ECO-EXCEL/README.md

 * **ECO_RELEASES.xslx** which contains Bloomberg formulas designed to automatically pull economic release information (e.g. US Nonfarm Payrolls).
 This spreadsheet is updated if and only if a Bloomberg Terminal is active.

 ### 3.2 	`Output`
-* **bloomberg_economic_releases.csv** which contains the cleaned series of economic variables organized from oldest to most recent.
+* **bloomberg_economic_releases.csv** contains the cleaned series of economic variables organized from oldest to most recent.

 ## 4	Running Code

 Our code file runs exclusive from our single python script `bbg_eco.py`.
 This script can be run via IDE or terminal, provided correct Python compiler location is provided from the header.

 1. Open the `ECO_RELEASES.xslx`, go to the Bloomberg tab on Excel and click the Refresh Worksheets icon to update the Bloomberg formulas, populating the data fields.
-2. Run the `bbg_eco.py` to produce the cleaned series stored under the `Output` folder.
+2. After data has been updated, run the `bbg_eco.py` in a Python editor or via command line terminal to produce the cleaned series stored in the `Output` folder under the name `bloomberg_economic_releases.csv`.
+Note if using the command line be sure to modify the pathing within the script to point to the correct Python compiler.

 Refer to the table below for a sample output.

 | RELEASE_DATE   | TICKER         | NAME                                                                        | ACTUAL_RELEASE | ECO_RELEASE_DT | BN_SURVEY_MEDIAN | BN_SURVEY_AVERAGE | BN_SURVEY_HIGH | BN_SURVEY_LOW | FORECAST_STANDARD_DEVIATION | BN_SURVEY_NUMBER_OBSERVATIONS | RELEVANCE_VALUE | SURPRISES | ZSCORE       |
 |----------------|----------------|-----------------------------------------------------------------------------|----------------|----------------|------------------|-------------------|----------------|---------------|-----------------------------|-------------------------------|-----------------|-----------|--------------|